yashnaman/mai-protocol-v3/docs/user-interfaces.md

 transferOperator(address newOperator)
 ```

-Transfer the ownership of the liquidity pool to the new operator, call claimOperator() function next to complete the transfer.
+Transfer the ownership of the liquidity pool to the new operator, call `claimOperator()` next to complete the transfer.
 Only the operator can transfer.
 If no operator exisit, the liquidity provider can transfer after proposing a proposal, voting and passing it.

 ```solidity
 claimOperator()